SAP-samples/btp-msteams-extend-workflow/tutorial/Step2-Configure-Azure/README.md

 ## Setup and Configurations in Microsoft Azure Platform and MS Teams

 We will maintain app users and groups within the Microsoft Azure environment, define application registration, and configure trust between Microsoft Azure and SAP BTP.
-The list of Azure components that we will configure is as below </br>
+The list of Azure components that we will configure is as below

-    Azure Active Directory instance with admin acess </br>
-    Valid Azure subscription </br>
+    Azure Active Directory instance with admin acess Valid Azure subscription
-    Azure Bot service instance </br>
+    Azure Bot service instance
-    Azure Storage account for bot to persist information </br>
+    Azure Storage account for bot to persist information Microsoft Teams subscription
-    Microsoft Teams subscription</br>

-If you don't have access to a Microsoft Azure account (including a paid or trial subscription), check out the following tutorial in the latest openSAP course (click here).
+If you don't have access to a Microsoft Azure account (including a paid or trial subscription), check out the [tutorial](https://open.sap.com/courses/btpma1/items/1f82kP2dhVdZ6e9xia10A8) in the latest openSAP course [Building Applications on SAP BTP with Microsoft Services](https://open.sap.com/courses/btpma1/).

 It explains in detail how to create a new Microsoft Azure account and get a free trial subscription.

-Register at https://portal.azure.com and get started with configurations.
+Register at [Azure portal](https://portal.azure.com) and get started with configurations.

 Once you have registred, you will be able to see the below list of services in portal.azure.com
 ![plot](./images/azure-services.png)